NickLockard/rapid-bof/README.md

 Step 5.
 If you know how many bytes it takes to overflow the buffer start with phase-01*

 Step 6.
+When you get to phase-08* you should cat the find-optcode-* files for instructions

+Step 7.
 Once shellcode is generated in phase-10* you have to manually copy this shellcode which is found in a file called shellcode in the same working directory.
 Copy the shellcode and paste it in the shellcode section of phase-12*

-Step 7.
+Step 8.
 Before running phase-11* I recommend openging another terminal window to run just phase-11* as this will be your handler.

 If you have any questions or find any bugs / errors, please let me know: admin@nicklockard.com